 10.3.2.10 Acknowledgement procedure

 P132L38

-A non-AP and non-PCP STA operating in an SP with TDD channel access (see 10.37.6.2.2), upon reception of a frame that requires acknowledgement shall transmit an Ack or BlockAck frame at the start of the earliest occurring TDD slot the non-AP and non-PCP STA is assigned to, with access permission of the TDD slot set to simplex RX TDD slot, and with slot category of the TDD slot set to Basic TDD slot, as indicated in the TDD Slot Schedule element (see 9.4.2.268).
+A STA operating in an SP with TDD channel access (see 10.37.6.2.2), upon reception of a frame that requires acknowledgement shall transmit an Ack or BlockAck frame at the start of the earliest occurring TDD slot the STA is assigned to, with Bitmap and Access Type Schedule field (Table 17)

-A DMG AP or DMG PCP operating in an SP with TDD channel access (see 10.37.6.2.2), upon reception of a frame from a non-AP and non-PCP STA that requires acknowledgement and, for an DMG AP, with the To DS subfield equal to 1, shall transmit an Ack or BlockAck frame at the start of the earliest occurring TDD slot the non-AP and non-PCP STA is assigned to, with access permission of the TDD slot set to simplex TX TDD slot, and with slot category of the TDD slot set to Basic TDD slot, as indicated in the TDD Slot Schedule element (see 9.4.2.268).P133L6
+of the TDD slot set to TX, and with slot category of the TDD slot set to Basic TDD slot, as indicated in the TDD Slot Schedule element (see 9.4.2.268).

+In addition a DMG AP shall transmit an Ack or BlockAck frame upon reception of a frame from a non-AP and non-PCP STA that requires acknowledgement and with the To DS subfield equal to 1.,

+P133L6

-A non-AP and non-PCP STA operating in an SP with TDD channel access (see 10.37.6.2.2) has AckTimeout interval value equal to the duration from the PHY-TXEND.confirm primitive of the current frame to the end of the earliest occurring TDD slot the addressed recipient of the MPDU is assigned to, with access permission of the TDD slot set to simplex TX TDD slot , and with slot category of the TDD slot set to Basic TDD slot, as indicated in the TDD Slot Schedule element (see 9.4.2.268).
+A STA operating in an SP with TDD channel access (see 10.37.6.2.2) has AckTimeout interval value equal to the duration from the PHY-TXEND.confirm primitive of the current frame to the end of the earliest occurring TDD slot the addressed recipient of the MPDU is assigned to, with Bitmap and Access Type Schedule field (Table 17) of the TDD slot set to RX, and with slot category of the TDD slot set to Basic TDD slot, as indicated in the TDD Slot Schedule element (see 9.4.2.268).

 TGay Editor remove next paragraph